 Interise Trust allots Rs 1,727.10 crore commercial papers

-Interise Trust allotted 34,542 unsecured, listed, rated commercial papers aggregating to Rs 1,727.10 crore on June 3, 2026.
-The papers have a face value of Rs 5 Lakhs each and a tenor of 91 days.
-The listing application will be made to BSE Limited, with listing expected by June 4, 2026.
+Interise Trust has allotted 34,542 unsecured, listed, rated commercial papers worth Rs 1,727.10 crore on June 3, 2026, with a face value of Rs 5 Lakhs each and a tenor of 91 days.
+The securities are expected to be listed on BSE Limited by June 4, 2026, in compliance with SEBI InvIT and Non-Convertible Securities Regulations.

 *this image is generated using AI for illustrative purposes only.